 Mortgage Fee Summary

-As this guide proves, buying a home and getting a mortgage can be expensive.
+As this guide proves, buying a home and sorting a mortgage can be expensive.
 We would suggest you start by getting yourself a NO FEE independent mortgage broker who can shop around to keep your costs at a minimum.
-Not only can they save you money, they will also have contacts with good local solicitors able to once again shop around and find the lowest cost.
+Not only can they save you money, but they will also have contacts with good local solicitors able to once again shop around and find the lowest cost.

 At YesCanDo Money we are a Fee Free Mortgage Broker.
 Being a family-run independent mortgage broker, we know the importance of looking after our clients.
 With over 14,000 mortgages available at any one time we will search the whole market to get you the best rates and deals.
-With a team of very experienced and also very helpful mortgage advisers why not give us a call or drop us an email to see if we can be of any help.
+With a team of very experienced and also very helpful mortgage advisers, why not give us a call or drop us an email to see if we can be of any help.